Estimated reading time: 5 minutes

 Without small businesses, the United States economy would not grow.
-Small businesses make up 99% of all businesses in our country; they fuel innovation, drive economic growth and create millions of job opportunities.
-So, what better way to support small businesses than with an annual event that encourages people to “shop small?”
-We are talking about Small Business Saturday, which was started by American Express in 2010.
+According to the Small Business Administration, small businesses make up 99% of all companies in our country¹.
+They fuel innovation, drive economic growth, and create millions of job opportunities.
+So, what better way to support small businesses than with an annual event encouraging people to shop at local businesses?
+Of course, we are talking about Small Business Saturday®, which American Express® started in 2010².

-Since its inception, this one-day event has greatly benefitted small businesses from both a brand awareness and a financial standpoint each year.
-American Express runs television commercials and online ads that promote Small Business Saturday during the month of November, and this helps get the word out on a national scale.
-If you have seen the ads or perhaps a “shop small” sticker on a store window, you might have wondered, “Just what is Small Business Saturday?”
+Since its inception, this one-day event has greatly benefitted small businesses from a financial standpoint each year.
+In addition, American Express® runs television commercials and online ads that promote Small Business Saturday® during November, which helps get the word out nationally.
+If you have seen the ads or perhaps a sticker on a store window, you might have wondered, “Just what is Small Business Saturday®?”
 Well, not to worry.
-This blog post from Balboa Capital has all of the information you need to know, as well as some tips on how to participate.
+This blog post from Balboa Capital has the information you need to know.

-As mentioned earlier, American Express laid the groundwork for Small Business Saturday and introduced it on the Saturday after Thanksgiving in 2010.
-The primary goals of the event were to promote our nation’s small businesses, encourage consumers to “shop small” for the holidays, and give the economy a boost during the recession that was putting a damper on consumer and business confidence.
-The first-ever Small Business Saturday was a tremendous success, and the United States government took notice.
+As mentioned earlier, American Express® laid the groundwork for Small Business Saturday® and introduced it on the Saturday after Thanksgiving in 2010.
+The event’s primary goals were to promote our nation’s small businesses, encourage consumers to shop at small businesses during the holidays, and boost the economy during the recession that put a damper on consumer and business confidence.
+The first-ever event was a tremendous success, and the United States government took notice.

-In 2011, the “shop small” movement forged ahead.
-Backed by clever marketing and advertising, the simple and succinct slogan “shop small” began to resonate with consumers and business owners alike.
-Later that year, the U.S. Senate passed a resolution that made Small Business Saturday an annual event.
-It received strong support from the president, and elected officials in all 50 states.
+In 2011, the movement forged ahead.
+Backed by clever marketing and advertising, Small Business Saturday® resonated with consumers and business owners alike.
+Later that year, the U.S. Senate passed a resolution that made Small Business Saturday® an annual event.
+It received strong support from the president and elected officials in all 50 states.

-Over the years, Small Business Saturday has become an instantly recognizable event.
-Small businesses in every industry participate each year, and the event has expanded its reach with a number of local contests and activities.
+Over the years, Small Business Saturday® has become an instantly recognizable event.
+Small businesses in every industry participate each year, and the event has expanded its reach with local contests and activities.

 Is it successful?

-Small Business Saturday lands on the day after Black Friday, which is typically the biggest shopping day of the year.
+Small Business Saturday® lands the day after Black Friday, which is typically the biggest shopping day of the year.
 As a result, a substantial amount of holiday spending has already occurred before businesses open their doors on Saturday.
-However, millions of Americans avoid the hustle and bustle of Black Friday and do their shopping on Small Business Saturday or on Cyber Monday.
-Consumers who prefer mom-and-pop stores to department stores and big-box retailers are also more likely to shop on Small Business Saturday.
+However, millions of Americans avoid the hustle and bustle of Black Friday and do their shopping on Small Business Saturday® or Cyber Monday.
+In addition, consumers who prefer mom-and-pop stores to department stores and big-box retailers are more likely to shop on Small Business Saturday®.

-Large brand-name stores might have the brand awareness, bigger store locations and huge sales revenues, but small businesses are poised to thrive.
-Mom-and-pop stores have special something that taps into the hearts and minds of consumers.
-People know that shopping at their local hardware store, clothing boutique, flower shop, grocery store, or toy store will make a positive impact.
-As a side note, research shows that for every dollar spent at a small business, sixty-nine cents remains in the community in which the business is located.
+Large brand-name stores might have brand awareness, more prominent locations, and huge sales revenues, but small businesses are poised to thrive.
+This is because mom-and-pop stores have something special that taps into the hearts and minds of consumers.
+People know that shopping at their local hardware store, clothing boutique, flower shop, grocery store, or toy store will positively impact the community.
+As a side note, research shows that for every dollar spent at a small business, sixty-nine cents remain in the community in which the company resides.

-The holiday shopping season is an exciting, albeit challenging time of the year for small businesses.
-They need to get ready for the influx of in-store and online shoppers by stocking up on inventory, putting up decorations, hiring part-time help, finalizing promotions, and updating their websites.
-If tasks like these are completed in the weeks leading up to Small Business Saturday, business owners and their employees will get the most out of this big shopping day.
+The holiday shopping season is an exciting, albeit challenging, time for small businesses.
+They need to prepare for the influx of in-store and online shoppers by stocking up on inventory, decorating, hiring part-time help, finalizing promotions, and updating their websites.
+If tasks like these are completed in the weeks leading up to Small Business Saturday®, business owners and their employees will get the most out of this big shopping day.

-Participating in Small Business Saturday is easy and only requires a little bit of effort.
-Before you create your action plan, remember that you do not need to promote Small Business Saturday.
-American Express has this covered, and the national and local news outlets will run stories about the event.
-What you should promote is your company’s participation in Small Business Saturday, and mention any sales, special offers or special incentives that you will have.
+Participating in Small Business Saturday® is easy and only requires a little bit of effort.
+However, before developing your action plan, remember that you do not need to promote Small Business Saturday®.
+American Express® has this covered, and the national and local news outlets will run stories about the event.
+However, you should promote your company on Small Business Saturday® and advertise any sales, special offers, or special incentives that you will have.

 You can utilize social media to get the word out and build excitement among your followers.
-Posts that announce your holiday hours, special discounts, and new holiday products can help drive sales.
+For example, posts that announce your holiday hours, special discounts, and new holiday products can help drive sales.
 Include the most widely used hashtags in your posts for maximum reach.
-Hashtags relating to Small Business Saturday will trend online.
+For example, hashtags relating to Small Business Saturday® will trend online.
 Just make sure to engage with your followers who comment on your posts.